 5 Reasons why API Integrations with Shopify are a MUST in today’s eCommerce

-Shopify is today’s one of the largest if not the largest eCommerce framework in 2020.
+As Shopify Experts, we know Shopify is one of the largest if not the largest eCommerce framework in 2020.
 Two facts that anchor your business into perspective using this framework – your eCommerce store is at the center of your business, and its data is key to all of its workings.
-Your ability to manage, grow, and promote your business is all based on the services that you associate, communicate or translate to do your bidding.
+Your ability to manage, grow, and promote your business is all based on the services that you associate, communicate, or translate to do your bidding.
 Shopify has a lot of tools within its framework, yet, it does not encompass everything your business may require.
-These services that are not within your eCommerce store are most likely available to you via API Integrations.
+These services that are not within your eCommerce store are most likely available to you via API Integrations which our Shopify Developers have the capability of building.

 Integrations are connections between two systems (ex.
 Two cloud systems like Shopify and QuickBooks).
 These connections have protocols that will take information from one system to another system, translating the information to a different order/logic such that the other system can make sense of it and can operate/take action on it.
 Where one system is specialized for eCommerce and another, in this case, is specialized in Finance and reporting.
 This connection is usually packaged as an APP and will be found in the Shopify App Store.